thenikso/tu/try1/readme.md

 later.
 Instead I'll try a "dumb" approach and see how it goes.
 Probably with `Proxy`es.

+## TODO

+- [x] Parse Io
+- [ ] Parse assignment operators
+- [ ] Parse operators to get proper precedence or do it on a second pass to prepare for parser in Io
+- [ ] Generate code

 ## OHM grammar

 From the IO guide and a bit the iota implementation I came up with this: